 You will likely spend your first year focusing on courses from Oregon State's Baccalaureate Core -- the physical and biological sciences, mathematics, writing, fitness, cultural diversity and freshman orientation -- with beginning courses in your area of interest.

 As a major research university, Oregon State is full of resources for ambitious or curious students.
-Many education students are involved in the University Honors College, International Degree, National Student Exchange and Study Abroad programs.
+Many education students are involved in the Honors College, National Student Exchange and Study Abroad programs.
 And because so much of teaching is hands-on, you'll also have opportunities to work with public school students through various volunteer programs, such as tutoring.

 You're signing up to help people, and maybe we can help you.
 Scholarships are available at the university level, as well as from individual colleges and departments for both new and continuing students.
 Most scholarships are awarded based on information provided in the Oregon State scholarship application submitted with your application for admission, but others may require special applications.
 The deadline to apply for university scholarships is Feb.
 1. Be sure to check with your college and department on the deadlines for other scholarships you might be eligible for.